Shawak/elite-cloud/README.md

 ### Configure

-You may enter personal data/passwords into a `config-update.php` file during to overwrite the `config.php` this way to prevent uploading them.
+You may enter personal data/passwords into a `config-update.php` file to overwrite the `config.php` this way to prevent uploading them during development.

 ### License